-Here are ideas of survey-based research projects:
+Here are ideas of survey-based psychology research projects:

 How do these digital tools compare to in-person counseling?
 In this survey, you can ask participants who use virtual tools versus in-person therapy why they use their respective mediums.
 Ideally, it would be great to find someone who has tried both virtual and in-person therapy.
-(Idea by mentor Noel)

 This project is interesting because you can’t ethically conduct an experiment and tell participants to do a dangerous activity like mountain biking.
 Thus, a survey is a better approach.
 Get participants who do a variety of physical activities and ask them why they chose the activity.
 Be creative with your questions!
-(Idea by mentor Haille).

 What do they think of people who utilize therapy?
 After understanding these perceptions of therapy, you can come up with interventions that can challenge stigma around going to therapy.
 Reducing stigma can encourage people to go to therapy and thus improve mental health outcomes!
-(Idea by mentor Nat)

 In this project, you will interview students and teachers to document how your school can better champion diversity and inclusion efforts.
 You will use primary and secondary sources to uncover themes and gaps in your school’s equity policies and practices.
-(Idea by mentor Lydia)

 Keep notes about the key findings from each study and how it built off of previous research.
 What open questions did the researchers hope to resolve by conducting their study?
 How were the results the same between similar studies and how were the results different?
 What methods did different researchers use?
 How has researchers’ understanding of the field changed in light of new and potentially conflicting evidence?